hove-io/navitia/CONTRIBUTING.md

-Python source code in this project is formatted using [Black](https://black.readthedocs.io/en/stable/) You should enable the pre-commit git hook to make sure it's being run before commiting your changes, it's also the easiest way to run Black.
-Otherwise, to only update the files that you've changed, simply run:
+Python source code in this project is formatted using [Black](https://black.readthedocs.io/en/stable/) You should enable the pre-commit git hook to make sure it's being run before commiting your changes, it's also the easiest way to run Black.<br>Otherwise, to only update the files that you've changed, simply run:
 ```
 pre-commit run black
 ```